 How to choose the right nonprofit grants

-When you start diving into the databases and search results for nonprofit grants, you may find yourself needing help to decide which one to apply for.
+When you start diving into the databases and search results for nonprofit grants, you may need help deciding which one to apply for.
 The following considerations can guide your decision-making.

 What are the most common grant opportunities for nonprofits?